usnistgov/5gdeploy/virt/README.md

 You can have up to 16 distinct guest netif names, across all KVM guests.

-In MACVTAP mode, the guest netif is mapped to a MACVTAP subinterface attached to the physical host netif, which may be specified as either a MAC address or an existing ifname.
+In MACVTAP mode, the guest netif is mapped to a MACVTAP subinterface attached to the physical host netif, which may be specified as either MAC address or ifname.
-If the host has multiple netifs with the same MAC address (e.g. there's both VLAN and non-VLAN netif), you should use the *host-ifname* syntax.
+If the host has multiple netifs with the same MAC address (e.g. a VLAN netif and a non-VLAN netif), you should use the *host-ifname* syntax.

 In PCI passthrough mode, the PCI device of the Ethernet adapter is passed to the KVM guest for its exclusive use.
 Before launching the VM, you must enable IOMMU on the host and bind the PCI device to `vfio-pci` driver.